 Once the old tire is off your car and safely stowed in the trunk, you’re left with a spare tire to get your vehicle safely to the nearest auto repair shop.
 If you’re lucky, the mechanics can easily fix your flat tire for $10-$15.
 If the tire was damaged beyond repair, you’ll need to buy a new one.

 For some, spending hundreds of dollars on a new tire just isn’t in the cards.
 That leaves the question, “How long can you really drive on a spare tire?”
+The answer from our ASE-certified technicians is,“It depends.”

 In older cars, every model came with a spare tire that matched the tires already on the vehicle.
 Over the years, car manufacturers have realized the spare tire is used so infrequently, it doesn’t make much sense to equip every vehicle with a full-sized spare.
 For this reason, manufacturers began leaving a space-saver spare (otherwise known as a “donut”) in place of a full-size spare.